dodo920306/bisce/README.md

 * jq

-    You can install all of these by the following comments in ubuntu:
+    You can install all of these by the following comments on Ubuntu:

     ```bash
     $ sudo apt-get update